SchrodtSven/Koalas_Zep/doq/DAD/README.md

+#  Phascolarctos Cinereus - Koalas

-# DAD - Design& Architecture Dossier
+## DAD - Design& Architecture Dossier

  > [!NOTE]
  > This Dossier is currently hyper-fluent; rather a collection of ideas than an official Design document